 There are two ways to activate Dark Mode.
 First, you can go to the Settings app, tap Display & Brightness and then select Dark.

 Apple also included a toggle in Control Center, but it’s not totally obvious at first.
 To find the Dark Mode toggle, pull down Control Center, then press and hold on the brightness slider to reveal the Dark Mode toggle that’s next to Night Shift and True Tone.

 Automate the on/off switch

 iOS 13 includes an option to have Dark Mode on or off based on sunrise and sunset.
 That setting can also be found in the Display & Brightness section of the Settings app.
 When you have it set to automatic, your wallpapers will change, too, when you switch.
 It’s a pretty neat detail similar to the Dynamic Wallpapers Apple introduced in macOS Mojave, just not as detailed.

 Third-party app support is key

 Dark Mode looks great when you’re using one Apple’s apps in iOS 13.
-But if you’re using other apps, they’re still be pretty bright.
+But if you’re using other apps, they can be pretty bright.
 I spend most of my day starring at webpages and Slack channels, so my iPad screen still looks very white even when Dark Mode is turned on.

 Apple created an API that allows third-party developers to implement Dark Mode into their apps.
-Hopefully some of the most popular apps will be Dark Mode-ready by the time iOS 13 launches this fall.
+More and more devs are making their apps Dark Mode-ready every day, but your mileage might vary.